Key-Value Observing Done Right. Again.

 I am giving E-Junkie a try.
 Unlike Share-It.com, this is not a full-fledged sales processor.
 E-Junkie basically provides the shopping cart and the payment processor integration.
 I will use PayPal for a payment processor.
 The extra work I am stuck with now is handling the VAT.

-elegant "fat-free shopping cart" will lead to lower abandonment rates.
+My hopes are that the elegant "fat-free shopping cart" will lead to lower abandonment rates.
 Let's not forget that the E-Junkie + PayPal solution comes cheaper.

 MacZot celebrates HoudahSpot's 2nd anniversary